ubunatic/makepy/README.md

-Using the `with_logging` and optionally using `with_debug` allows you to quickly setup `logging` or `structlog` loggers with human-readable console output, as already shown above; `with_logging` supports the same `mode` and `use_structlog` key-value args as used by `mainlog.setup_logging`, described above.
+Using the `with_logging` and optionally using `with_debug` allows you to quickly setup `logging` or `structlog` loggers with human-readable console output, as already shown above; `with_logging` supports the same `mode` and `use_structlog` key-value args as used by `mainlog.setup_logging` described above.

 pimpy
 -----
+*WORK-IN-PROGRESS*

 There is also a `pimpy` command that I use to automate project creation, incremental building, testing via `tox`, and uploading to PyPi.

 Here are some commands supported by `pimpy`:

     pimpy init --trg ../newproject  # setup new python project cd ../newproject                # enter new project
     pimpy backport                  # backport project to python2 pimpy uninstall                 # uninstall currently developed package from all pips pimpy clean                     # clean test environments